|Lone Pine Peak

 P15) I was unsure where this final pitch went.
 Supposed to check in at 5.9.
 There is a steep block above the belay ledge, and the line may have gone somewhere near the right side of it, but there was a large snow bank blocking our way in April.
-I opted for a line on the left that was like 5.9R/X with a bone crushing landing in a gulley.
-My only pro was a slung horn about 40' up, well after the difficult sections were over.
-From here, easy blocky terrain leads to the top.
+I opted for a line on the left that was a bit runout, with my only pro being a slung horn about 40' up, well after the difficult sections were over.
+From there, easy blocky terrain led to the top.

-Descent beta: The "standard" descent heads up the ridge (climber's left) to a long scree-filled gully along the left side of the buttress.
-In April, this gulley was alive with avalanches throughout the day, so we opted to take a long descent down the north ridge, eventually contouring back south into the main drainage.
+Descent beta: The "standard" summertime descent heads up the ridge (climber's left) to a long scree-filled gully along the left side of the buttress.
+In April, this gulley was active with small avalanches throughout the day, so we opted to take a long descent down the north ridge, eventually contouring back south into the main drainage.

 |Comments on Bastille Buttress - Beckey Route

 |By Richard Shore|

 Dec 7, 2011